 Mount St Helens National Park is one of the places in Pacific Northwest that will really open your eyes to how amazing Mother Nature really is.
 It is amazing to think how much destruction was done alone on May 18, 1980.
 Being so close to Mt Rainer here in Puyallup I have had several discussions with the kids about what could happen if it that volcano were to erupt.
 (I have included affiliate links to products I love.
 As an Amazon Associate, I earn from qualifying purchases.)

 There are a couple of ways to et up to Mount St Helen we took I-5 since we were camping at Seaquest State Park.
 To actually get to the top of Mt St Helens from Castle Rock, WA off I-5 it’s about a 45-minute drive.

-Johnston Observatory- This was our first stop in the Mount St Helens National Park.
-There is a charge to get into the observatory you can see the current charge infromation-> here.
+Johnston Observatory- This was our first stop in Mount St Helens National Park.
+There is a charge to get into the observatory you can see the current charge information -> here.
 This is also pretty much the closest you will get via vehicle, the views while driving up are amazing!

-Here we watch a movie with the eruption and regrowth with my nieces and nephews.
-I loved that even at the younger age they were able to understand the power behind the eruption and how they grow back.
-After the movie, we were able to walk around and see a map of how Mount St Helen erupted and the effect on the region.
+Here we watch a movie about the eruption and regrowth with my nieces and nephews.
+I loved that even at a younger age they were able to understand the power behind the eruption and how they grow back.
+After the movie, we could walk around and see a map of how Mount St Helen erupted and the effect on the region.
 The kids loved being able to see all the information and even make their own Seismic Waves.